Members of Connors Center Leadership conduct research that aligns with the research themes of the Center.

 Laboratory of Sex/Gender-Informed Translational Neuroscience:

-Led by the Scientific Director of the First.In.Women® Platform, Primavera (Vera) Spagnolo, MD, PhD, this research program uses behavior analysis, pharmacology, and brain imaging techniques to understand sex-specific and sex-differentiating neurobiological mechanisms behind stress response and emotion regulation contributing to stress- related psychiatric disorders such as post-traumatic stress disorder, depression, conversion disorders and addiction.
+Led by Primavera (Vera) Spagnolo, MD, PhD, the Associate Director of the Connors Center and the Scientific Director of the First.In.Women® Platform, this research program uses behavior analysis, pharmacology, and brain imaging techniques to understand sex-specific and sex-differentiating neurobiological mechanisms behind stress response and emotion regulation contributing to stress- related psychiatric disorders such as post-traumatic stress disorder, depression, conversion disorders and addiction.
 Further, they investigate how biological sex and socio-cultural gender interact in shaping risk, resilience and severity of these disorders.
 The lab uses experimental medicine studies in healthy volunteers and in specific patient populations to obtain a mechanistic understanding of stress-related psychiatric disorders and carries out clinical trials to evaluate the efficacy in novel therapeutics.
 The overarching goal is to provide a mechanistic foundation for novel sex and gender-informed treatments of these conditions.

 The Developmental Risk and Cultural Resilience Laboratory: